 0617-06 SIGNIFICANCE OF FINDINGS

 Enforcement guidance is given in the NRC Enforcement Policy, and the NRC Enforcement Manual.
-In assessing the significance of a noncompliance, the NRC considers four specific issues: (1) actual safety consequences: (2) potential safety consequences, including the consideration of risk information; (3) potential for impacting the NRC's ability to perform its regulatory function: and (4) any willful aspects of the violation.
+In assessing the significance of a noncompliance, the NRC considers four specific issues: (1) actual safety consequences: (2) potential safety consequences, including the consideration of risk information; (3) potential for impacting the NRC's ability to perform its regulatory function: and (4) any willful aspects of the violation or nonconformance.

 The following summarizes the guidance as it relates to vendor and QA implementation inspection reports.

 Types of Noncompliance.
-A noncompliance may be addressed as a minor violation, an NCV, a non-escalated enforcement action (i.e., a Severity Level (SL) IV violation or a nonconformance), or an escalated enforcement action (i.e., an apparent SL I, II, or III violation).
+A noncompliance may be addressed as a minor violation or nonconformance, an NCV, a non-escalated enforcement action (i.e., a Severity Level (SL) IV violation or a nonconformance), or an escalated enforcement action (i.e., an apparent SL I, II, or III violation).
 Violations are issued to applicants or licensees for failures to comply with the requirements of Appendix B and Part 21.
 Violations are issued to vendors for failures to comply with the requirements of Part 21.
 Nonconformances are issued to vendors for noncompliances with the requirements of Appendix B because the requirements of Appendix B are imposed on vendors contractually through procurement documents.
 The documentation of a noncompliance depends on the disposition of that noncompliance.

 A noncompliance may not be documented informally, such as a weakness, or licensee failure.
 An observation that suggests that a violation may have occurred must be clearly dispositioned as a violation, an apparent violation, or an NCV.
-If a violation does not exist (e.g., no requirement exists in this area), it may be appropriate to clarify an observation by stating that "this condition [or event] does not constitute a violation of NRC requirements"
+Likewise, an observation that suggests that a nonconformance exists must be clearly dispositioned as a nonconformance.
+If a violation or nonconformance does not exist (e.g., no requirement exists in this area), it may be appropriate to clarify an observation by stating that "this condition [or event] does not constitute a violation of NRC requirements," or “this condition [or event] does not constitute a nonconformance of contractually imposed requirements.

 a.
 Minor Violations.
-Minor violations not in inspection reports However, if documentation is necessary, such as to address an allegation or to support a licensing decision, use the following statement: “This failure constitutes a violation of minor significance and is not subject to formal enforcement action.”
+Minor violations do not usually warrant enforcement action or documentation in inspection reports but must be corrected.
+However, if documentation is necessary, such as to address an allegation or to support a licensing decision, use the following statement: “This failure constitutes a violation of minor significance and is not subject to formal enforcement action.”
 Minor violations may be described in the report details and Executive Summary but do not receive a tracking number.

 Minor violations may be identified at the discretion of the inspection team leader and the appropriate management personnel for non-repetitive noncompliances with little or no safety significance or regulatory impact.
 Minor violations may include applicant or vendor-identified issues such as: isolated failures to implement a requirement that do not result in significant safety or regulatory consequences; record keeping issues that do not preclude the applicant or vendor from taking appropriate action on safety-related issues; insignificant dimensional, time, calculation, or drawing discrepancies or procedural errors; and typographical or clerical errors in quality documents that do not affect QA program functionality or the validity of QA records.

+Minor nonconformances should be treated in the same manner as minor violations with respect to documentation and screening for significance.

-Appendix E contains examples of noncompliances that have been categorized as minor.
+Appendix E contains the screening criteria for minor noncompliances and examples of noncompliances that have been categorized as minor.
 Inspectors may use these examples to help understand the threshold for classification of findings.